Our mothers, our water, our peace

 About the Artist

-Gyun Hur is an interdisciplinary artist and an educator whose biographical context as a first-generation immigrant largely informs her creative practice and pedagogical approach.
+Gyun Hur is a New York-based interdisciplinary artist and an educator whose biographical context as a first-generation immigrant largely informs her creative practice and pedagogical approach.
 Born in South Korea, she moved to Atlanta, Georgia at the age of 13 and studied painting and sculpture at the University of Georgia and Savannah College of Art and Design.
+She currently lives in Brooklyn and teaches at Parsons School of Design, The New School as an Assistant Professor of Fine Arts.

-In Hur’s practice, she is deeply engaged in generating poetics of beauty and grief in visual and emotional spaces she creates.
-Through iterations of installations, performances, drawings, and writings, Hur traverses between autobiographical abstraction and figurative storytelling, asking what holds us together; stories, yearnings, rituals, and spirituality.
+In Gyun’s practice, she is deeply engaged in generating poetics of beauty and grief in visual and emotional spaces she creates.
+Through iterations of installations, performances, drawings, and writings, Gyun traverses between autobiographical abstraction and figurative storytelling, asking what holds us together; stories, yearnings, rituals, and spirituality.

-Our mothers, our water, our peace is the second project with Flux Projects that commissioned Spring Hiatus about a decade ago.
-In both works, Hur invites the audience to participate in this labor of unraveling our layered, perplexing stories with grace and time.
+Our mothers, our water, our peace is Gyun’s second major project with Flux Projects.
+Her first, Spring Hiatus , was presented in Lenox Square mall in 2011 and was the subject of Flux Film 007.
+In both works, Gyun invites the audience to participate in this labor of unraveling our layered, perplexing stories with grace and time.

 See Also